pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### Can I merge 2 or more indicators into one?
 Sure, but start by looking at the scale each one is using.
 If you're thinking of merging a moving average indicator designed to plot on top of candles and in relation to them, you are going to have problems if you also want to include and indicator showing volume bars in the same script because their values are not on the same scale.

 Once you've made sure your scales will be compatible (or you have devised a way of [normalizing/re-scaling them](#how-can-i-rescale-an-indicator-from-one-scale-to-another)), it's a matter of gathering the code from all indicators into one script and removing any variable name collisions so each indicator's calculations retain their independence and integrity.
+You may need to convert some code from one version of Pine to another, so pay attention to the Pine version used in each codebase.

 > Note that if the indicators you've merged are CPU intensive, you may run into runtime limitations when executing the compound script.